Martin Luther King Jr. Park

 Notable Features

-A significant feature of the park is the "Freedom Form #2" sculpture by Daniel LaRue Johnson, which was donated in 1970 to honor Dr. King.
-The sculpture represents an outreach of friendship and was relocated and highlighted in 2011 to celebrate the 48th anniversary of Dr. King's "I Have a Dream" speech.
+One of the park's most meaningful elements is the "Freedom Form #2" sculpture created by Daniel LaRue Johnson.
+Donated in 1970 to honor Dr. King, this artwork symbolizes an outreach of friendship.
+In 2011, the sculpture was relocated and given a more prominent position to celebrate the 48th anniversary of Dr. King's iconic "I Have a Dream" speech.

 Park Amenities